 9.1.a.
-When additional state agencies or parts of state agencies are added to the classified service by executive order of the Governor with the consent of the Board and the appointing authority concerned, and when additional county or municipal agencies are added to the classified service by agreement between the local government and the Director with the approval of the Board, a date for the addition shall be fixed by agreement.
+When additional state agencies or parts of state agencies are added to the classified service through affiliation by action of the legislature, executive order of the Governor with the consent of the Board and the appointing authority concerned, and when additional county or municipal agencies are added to the classified service through affiliation by agreement between the local government and the Director with the approval of the Board, a date for the addition shall be fixed by agreement.